 Maybe.
 Biographees in Canadian Who's Who are chosen on merit.
 Often people come to our attention for inclusion when they have won major awards from their business or arts community, or hold a high position in government, charity, commerce or another area of endeavour.
 We also try to include all those who have been awarded the Order of Canada, a provincial order, or a major research designation, such as a Fellowship in the Royal Society of Canada.

 If you should be included, or know someone who should be, we would be happy to hear from you.
 Please use the Nomination form available from the navigation bar above to send us the suggestion.

-We do phone, e-mail and face-to-face sales of our products.
+Yes, we do phone, e-mail and face-to-face sales of this title.

 Libraries, researchers, and interested Canadians buy Canadian Who's Who, both online and in print, as a source of information about prominent individuals.
 It is often consulted before public occasions, when accurate biographical information is being sought, for example, for creating a guest list or for the introduction of a speaker.
 Inclusion of Canadians from every field of endeavour makes it a useful tool.

 The print edition is sold at a discounted rate to those whose biographies are included.